I know that for most of my clients, a whey protein shake is the first thing they turn to after a tough gym session.

 1. Orgain Organic Plant-Based Powder

-This is our favored dairy-free protein because it ticks all the right boxes.
+This is our favorite dairy-free protein because it ticks all the right boxes.
 It contains a mix of pea, chia seed, and rice protein, all from certified non-GMO sources.

 There’s no sugar or artificial sweeteners, and it even provides a boost of dietary fiber to help digestion.